 - Reduce heat and allow herbs to simmer for 30 to 40 minutes.

-- Remove from heat and mash the berries in the liquid mixture.
+- Remove from heat and mash the berries in the pot.

-- Strain the berries and herbs through cheesecloth and squeeze out the juice.
+- Strain the berries and herbs through cheesecloth and squeeze out liquid.

 - Bottle in sterilized glass.